sergio-sanchezo/showcase/content/docs/shortcodes/shaders/procedural_texturing.md

 # Offset patterns

-What we want to draw here are several rows of a given shape(in thsi case bricks), every other row will have a offset in the X axis giving this view:
+What we want to draw here are several rows of a given shape(in this case bricks), and every other row will have a offset in the X axis giving this view:

 ![Wall](https://thebookofshaders.com/09/brick.jpg)